ScalABM/agora/README.md

 1. The dynamic adjustment processes by which real markets are cleared operates at time-scales that are much smaller than the relevant time-scale of the model.
 Perhaps markets clear daily, but we our relevant time-scale is quarterly.
 2. There are no feedback effects between the dynamic adjustment processes by which real markets are cleared and the longer run dynamics of the economy.

-The algorithms in the `markets-sandox` represent various ways of modeling the dynamic adjustment process by which real world markets markets are cleared.
+The algorithms in the `markets-sandbox` represent various ways of modeling the dynamic adjustment process by which real world markets markets are cleared.

 ### Requirements
 The Markets API needs to be sufficiently flexible in order to handle markets for relatively homogeneous goods (firm non-labor inputs, firm outputs, final consumption goods, standard financial products etc.) as well as markets for relatively heterogeneous goods (i.e., labor, housing, non-standard financial products, etc).

-Here is my (likely incomplete) list..
+Here is my (likely incomplete) list of requirements...

 * Receive buy (or bid) and sell (or ask) orders from other actors.
 * Accept (reject) only valid (invalid) buy and sell orders.